All you need to know about Password Spraying

 As a company, you typically have other options for monitoring irregularities in employee logins.
 IT departments can benefit from keeping an eye on:

-• Repeatedly entering incorrect usernames: It is a good idea to pay attention to whether incorrect usernames are repeatedly entered when logging in, because it can be a clear sign of an attack.
+• Repeatedly entering incorrect usernames: It's a good idea to pay attention to whether a username is incorrectly typed in at login, since this can be a clear sign of an attack.

 • Monitoring logins: Monitoring logins on multiple accounts originating from a single host within a short period of time is an effective tool.
 It is one of the best defenses against password spraying.